wanadev/photonui-site/source/doc/custom-widget.md

 });
 ```

-Classy provides a lot of interesting functionalities like mixing and class vars...
+Classy provides a lot of interesting functionalities like "mixin" and class vars...
 For more information [read the Classy documentation][classy].

 __NOTE¹:__ PhotonUI does not expose the `Class` object in the global scope.
 If you want to use it, use `photonui.lib.Class` instead.